 Popcorn Ceiling Removal

 Popcorn ceilings are also known as stucco or textured ceilings.
-There are many different types and methods of texturing walls and ceilings, but the stereotypical spray on stucco, widely known as popcorn, is the topic of this post, and popcorn ceiling removal explained.
+There are many different types and methods of texturing walls and ceilings, but the stereotypical spray-on stucco, widely known as popcorn, is the topic of this post, and popcorn ceiling removal is explained.

 Facts, popcorn ceiling removal.

 Popcorn ceilings are an outdated feature that makes the property look old.
 To improve the appearance of your ceiling, skim-coat it with a thin layer of drywall mud after sanding the surface to a smooth finish.
 This will make an extremely smooth ceiling.
 This choice is more adaptable than painting and gives you a smooth finish.
 It requires more work than painting or covering, though.